sophiabano/EndoVis-FetReg2021/README.md

 This repository also contains script for visualising the segmentation predicted masks and mosaics obtained from frame registration.

+## Docker Submission Instructions
+Follow the instructions provided in the [Docker Submission Guide](https://github.com/sophiabano/EndoVis-FetReg2021/blob/master/EndoVis-FetReg2021_submission_guide.pdf) for making a submission to the EndoVis-FetReg2021 Challenge.

-If you have any queries, feel free to contact us on: endovis-weiss-vision@ucl.ac.uk
+#### If you have any queries, feel free to contact us: endovis-weiss-vision@ucl.ac.uk